How to Choose a Self-Directed IRA Custodian

 A Regulated Financial Institution

-Our annual account reviews include but are not limited to audits of: recordkeeping, safekeeping of assets, compliance with federal and state laws, IRS reporting, trust accounting, account correspondence, completing trust account tax returns, distributing account statements.
+Our annual account reviews include but are not limited to audits of recordkeeping, safekeeping of assets, compliance with federal and state laws, IRS reporting, trust accounting, account correspondence, distributing account statements.

 If you are an investor looking for specialized services and personalized service, IRAR Trust Company is the ideal custodian.
 We specialize in real estate and private equity transactions in self-directed IRAs.
 We bring years of knowledge, experience, and hands-on assistance as needed.
 We do not offer, endorse, or promote products or investment options, nor do we provide investment advice.
 Your IRA, your choice.
 Our team holds the Certified IRA Services Professional (CISP) designation.
 Our average employee has 10 years of experience in self-directed IRAs, uncommon in our niche industry.
 We're a seasoned and dedicated group.
 We have a passion for education.
 No matter the question, you know you're getting up-to-date information every time you call.